kernaltrap8/Akari/README.md

 - Supports only 720p/1080p
 - Only tested on 4.84 DEX with Cobra 8.3 and on 4.82 & 4.88 CEX with HEN 3.0.3 Debug
 - Should work on all 4.75+ firmwares (CEX/DEX/DECR) as long as it is loaded via Cobra, Mamba or HEN
-- (Further testing on EVILNAT 4.89.1/4.88.2 shows it works fine, should work on any COBRA 8.3 compatible firmware distro)
+- Further testing on EVILNAT 4.89.1/4.88.2 shows it works fine, should work on any COBRA 8.3+ compatible firmware distro

 ## Preview
 ![2022-03-27_14-42-10](https://raw.githubusercontent.com/JamesIsWack/Akari-Legacy/main/images/160284617-befda427-14ca-463e-9e0f-4ab0ba59707f.png)